 I fell for a netbook.
-Yes, one of these cheap and lightweight mini-laptops.
+Yes, one of those cheap and light netbooks.
 When I travel in Asia in "backpacking" mode, I usually leave without my MacBook Pro.

-I'm a little afraid of breakage, theft, weight, clutter (15 inches).
-And I manage on the spot with the bécanes of the centers internet ...
+I'm a bit afraid of breakage, theft, weight, size (15 inches).
+And I manage on the spot with the bikes of the internet centers...

-But here, my departure for Thailand is approaching and I do not want to spend hours in a web-center.
-I can see myself writing painstaking on the terrace of my bungalow, or sort my photos facing the beach.
-And then spend a few minutes at the internet center to transfer everything to Bubbles Underwater & Beyond!
+But now, my departure for Thailand is approaching and I don't want to spend hours in a web-center.
+I can see myself writing on the terrace of my bungalow, or sorting out my photos in front of the beach.
+And then spend only a few minutes in the internet center to transfer everything to Bubbles Underwater & Beyond!

-Of course, as part of my previous stay "great luxury and comfort" in the Dominican Republic, I did not hesitate to ship the Mac.
-But for this Thai journey that will be more "backpacker" I do not want to load or expose my precious computer to the vagaries of travel.
+Of course, during my previous stay in the Dominican Republic, I did not hesitate to take the Mac with me.
+But for this Thai trip, which will be more "backpacking", I don't want to load or expose my precious computer to the hazards of the trip.

 Medion Akoya Mini 10 inches

-I will now be "technomade" with my new acquisition: the Medion Akoya Mini E1210 (it is also the one that markets Orange).
-If I chose it, it's mostly for the comfort of the keyboard.
+So I will be from now on "technomade" with my new acquisition: the Medion Akoya Mini E1210 (it's also the one sold by Orange).
+If I chose it, it's mainly for the comfort of the keyboard.

-I tapped on all the machines found in stores, eeePC from Asus to the ECAF of Hercules, Aspire Acer and their many little brothers.
-On the screens, I left explicit messages behind me: "This keyboard is too small, not easy to write stuff, while it counts, anyway, on a computer, no?"
+I tapped on all the machines I found in the store, from eeePC from Asus to the ECAF of Hercules, the Aspire from Acer and their many little brothers.
+On the screens, I left explicit messages behind: "This keyboard here is too small, not easy to write stuff, when it counts, anyway, on a computer, right?"

-It made people smile that passed in my back also examine netbooks on the shelf.
-On an eeePC, there's even a guy who came to complete my text after: "Yes, it's way too small..."
+It made the people who passed by behind my back look at the netbooks on the shelf and smile.
+On an eeePC, there was even a guy who came to complete my text afterwards: "Yes, indeed, it's way too small..."

-The Medion Akoya (clone of MSI Wind, better known) is one of the few netbooks on which I managed to grab a text quickly without looking at my fingers, as I usually do on a normal size keyboard.
-The trackpad is large enough, better than others (I do not like at all those who have the click buttons on the sides).
+The Medion Akoya (a clone of the better-known MSI Wind) is one of the few netbooks on which I managed to type quickly without looking at my fingers, as I usually do on a full-size keyboard.
+The trackpad is quite large, better than on others (I don't like at all the ones with the click keys on the sides).

-The screen (10 inches) offers reasonable comfort, too.
-There is enough to store 160GB and the performances seem correct for the use that will be mine.
-Finally, it weighs 1.25kg battery included (the "6 cells", the one that lasts a long time).
+The screen (10 inches) offers a reasonable comfort, too.
+There is enough space to store 160Gb and the performances seem to be correct for my use.
+Finally, it weighs 1.25kg including battery (the "6 cells", the one that lasts a long time).

-Its only flaw: for the moment there is Windaube above (finally in) as indicated by the label (which I will remove).
+Its only defect: for the moment there is Windaube on it (well inside) as the label indicates (which I will remove).
 A horror.

-I knew I was Macophile.
-And I'm sure to stay, despite this little knack technomade contract...
+I knew I was a Macophile.
+And I'm sure I'll stay that way, despite this little technomade cut in the contract...

 UPDATE.
-After this experience with a mini-PC, which, in use, has proved to be really lacking power for the treatment of photography and video, I finally returned to my first love.
-After the Medion, I started traveling with a MacBook Air, very small all light, really top.
-Then again braked by the lack of power (computer and video files and photos more and more big), I acquired a new machine more powerful in 2016, a MacBook Pro 15-inch Retina screen ...
+After this experience with a mini-PC, which, in use, turned out to be really lacking in power for photo and video processing, I finally went back to my first love.
+After the Medion, I started to travel with a MacBook Air, very small and light, really great.
+Then again slowed down by the lack of power (aging computer and bigger and bigger video and photo files), I acquired a new more powerful machine in 2016, a MacBook Pro 15 inches with Retina display...

-Because I almost got upset when, for the 15th time, Windows asked me to restart, after 50 million security updates.
-And even more when I put three leads before finding my network wifi, network that Macs find by themselves (had to activate the search by pressing the Fn key + the key F11, I dream!!!).
+Because I almost got mad when, for the 15th time, Windows asked me to restart, after 50 million security updates.
+And even more when I took three hours to find MY wifi network, a network that Macs find by themselves (I had to activate the search by pressing the Fn key + the F11 key, I'm dreaming!!!).

-And then when the antivirus, for the 20th time said to me, "Oh there, be careful, do not you want to buy Our super-program-the-molosse (there's a big red dog worrying above, not as the beta program help bastard) that will effectively protect your computer?"
+And then when the antivirus, for the 20th time, said to me, "Oh boy, don't you want to buy Our-Super-Program-the-Herd (it has a big, scary red dog on it, not like the beta mutt in the help program) that will effectively protect your computer?"

-Puréééééééeeee ....
-Exactly as in the famous Apple ads "Mac vs PC".
+Purééééééeeee....
+Just like in the famous Apple "Mac vs PC" commercials.

-I uninstalled the molosse, at the niche!
-Then I quickly put Internet Explorer in the cell, and installed Firefox to navigate properly on the internet.
+I uninstalled the hound, back to the doghouse!
+Then I quickly put Internet Explorer in the dungeon, and installed Firefox to navigate properly on the internet.

-Then I removed all the preinstalled gadgets and other shortcuts that I do not need, and already the desktop is cleaner.
+Then I removed all the pre-installed gadgets and other stupid shortcuts I don't need, and already the desktop is cleaner.

-In short, the machine is cute, but it confirms all the harm I already thought of Windows.
-When I think of all those people who have PCs.
-But it must be a NIGHTMAR to turn on your computer every day, not at all a pleasure!!!
+Anyway, the machine is cute, but it confirms all the bad things I already thought about Windows.
+When I think about all those people who have PCs.
+But it must be a CAUCHEMAR to turn on your computer every day, not a pleasure at all!!!

-I would dream to get the same result as in the picture below.
-But formatting a PC to turn it into "Hackintosh" seems a little tricky to achieve.
-(And not at all Apple's taste, of course.)
+I would like to get the same result as on the picture below.
+But formatting a PC to turn it into a "Hackintosh" seems to be a bit tricky to do.
+(And not at all to Apple's taste, of course.)

-In the meantime, I'm going to stick an apple-shaped sticker on my netbook.
-That, nothing forbids it.
+In the meantime, I'll stick an apple sticker on my netbook.
+There's nothing wrong with that.

-Finally, I discovered that the new ultra-portable MSI (not yet released in France, presented at CES of Las Vegas) are strangely similar to MacBook Air ... it leaves you dreamy.
+Finally, I discovered that the new ultra-laptops from MSI (not yet released in France, presented at the CES of Las Vegas) are strangely similar to MacBook Air ... it leaves you dreamy.